 A tornado in California?
 Not as rare as you might think

-In this Sunday, Nov.
-15, 2015 file photo, Sabina Woodard stands across the street from her destroyed barn after reports of a rare tornado hit in Denair, Calif.
+In this Monday, Oct.
+22, 2012 file photo, a tornado is visible looking south on Garden Highway near Franklin Avenue in Yuba City, Calif.
 On Tuesday, Jan.
 10, 2017, a twister touched down south of the state capital and registered EF0, at the lowest edge of the tornado scale that goes up to EF5.

 Add your comments below